What is a Forceps Delivery?

 Forceps Delivery Injuries for Mothers

 Like any medical procedure, all births have risks, but the Mayo Clinic advises that risks are “more likely with a forceps delivery.”
-Some of the most common forceps delivery injuries for mother include:
+Some of the most common forceps delivery injuries for a mother include:

-- Lower genital tract wounds and tears
+- Lower genital tract – including vaginal and perineal – wounds, lacerations, and tears

 - Uterine rupture, difficulty urinating, or painful urination

-- Short or long term urinary or fecal incontinence
+- Short or long term urinary or fecal incontinence – the inability to control the release of urine or feces

 - Short or long term injuries to the bladder or urethra